Dominik7131/Conceptual-Modeling-LLM-Assistant/data/56-2001-extract-llm-assistant-test-case/relationships_short.md

 ### GreenCard
-- {"name": "contains", "inference": "application for registration of a road vehicle shall include a green card", "source_entity": "RegistrationApplication", "target_entity": "GreenCard", "cardinality": "0..1 o-> 1..1"}
+- {"name": "contains", "inference": "application for registration of a road vehicle shall include ... a green card", "source_entity": "RegistrationApplication", "target_entity": "GreenCard", "cardinality": "0..1 o-> 1..1"}
 - {"name": "proves insurance", "inference": "Green Card means a certificate proving that the vehicle has been covered by a third party insurance contract", "source_entity": "GreenCard", "target_entity": "ThirdPartyInsurance", "cardinality": "1..* --> 1..1"}
-- {"name": "specifies", "inference": "Green Card means a certificate ... for the vehicle specified in the certificate", "source_entity": "GreenCard", "target_entity": "Vehicle", "cardinality": "1..1 --> 1..1"}
+- {"name": "specifies", "inference": "Green Card means an international certificate ... for the vehicle specified in the certificate", "source_entity": "GreenCard", "target_entity": "Vehicle", "cardinality": "1..1 --> 1..1"}

 ### TechnicalInspection